 Before you start on the next film project, please ask yourself these questions.
 They will help you get your film ready for distribution.

 Who Do I Want to Distribute My Film to?

 Having a defined audience is critical when preparing your film for distribution.
-Most filmmakers only think of the audience genre when shooting their films (comedy lovers, hopeless romantics or history buffs).
+Most filmmakers only think of the audience categories when shooting their films as comedy lovers, hopeless romantics, or history buffs.

-But your film would resonate more with your audience if you knew where they lived or what their needs and aspirations were.
+But your film would resonate more with your audience if you were more detailed in defining them like knowing where they live(urban/rural) or what their needs and aspirations are.

 In Japan, Pixar changed broccoli to green peppers.
 During their audience research, they discovered that Japanese kids love broccoli but can’t stand the taste of green peppers.